Eagle When She Flies: Release and promotion

 The album was released March 7, 1991, on CD, cassette, and LP.

 Dolly Parton's duet with Shelton, "Rockin' Years", topped the country charts, and the follow-up single co-written by Carl Perkins, "Silver and Gold", was a #15 country single.
 Rounding out the hit singles was the title song "Eagle When She Flies", which only reached a #33 peak, despite spending 20 weeks on the Billboard Country Singles chart.
 Her duet with Lorrie Morgan, "Best Woman Wins", appeared simultaneously on Lorrie Morgan's 1991 album Something in Red.
 She co-wrote the song "Family" with Carl Perkins and "Wildest Dreams" with Mac Davis.

 Critical reception

 Frank King from Calgary Herald wrote, "Hot damn, she's back.
 Just when the world is ready to write off Dolly as a cupie doll incapable of anything but candy fluff pop albums and silly duets with Kenny Rogers, she wipes us out with an inspiring, heart-on-your-sleeve country classic.
 The guest list - Vince Gill, Patty Loveless, Emmylou Harris, Alison Krauss - is impressive, but it's Dolly that shines from start to finish.
 Most of the 11 tracks are self-penned and drip with honest-to-goodness emotion.
 Makes a fella proud to slide on his cowboy boots and declare he finally likes Dolly for more than her pin-up appearance."

+Neal Broverman from The Advocate described the album's song Family-which contained the lyrics "Some are preachers / some are gay / some are addicts, drunks and strays / But not a one is turned away when it's family"- as "very progressive" for its time.